xtendui/xtendui/src/gatsby/markdown/hidden/future/infinitescroll/index.md

 ## Other

-Style on `self.object` the classes `.xt-infinitescroll-first` and `.xt-infinitescroll-last` for when the infinitescroll is on first or on last page.
+Style on `self.container` the classes `.xt-infinitescroll-first` and `.xt-infinitescroll-last` for when the infinitescroll is on first or on last page.